 Workshops and Visits

-In this 45-minute long interactive seminar, students will consider ways in which their personal histories tie in to global history, and explore ways to find universal emotional connections using Story.
-We’ll talk about how everyone needs stories – whether those stories are in the form of novels, dreams, video games, movies, TikTok, or comics – and discuss what stories teach us about ourselves and each other over time.
-Lindsay will show students the specific ways she has used empathy, self-reflection, personal experience, and historical research to create compelling fictional characters, and encourage students to utilize these same tools as they create their own stories – and futures.
+Why do some stories just “click” with us, even if they’re set on a distant planet, or hundreds of years in the past?
+Why do all humans need stories – whether those stories are in the form of novels, dreams, video games, movies, TikTok, or comics?
+And how can YOU get started writing stories that “click” with other people in fun and meaningful ways?
+In this hands-on writing workshop, award-winning author Lindsay K. Bandy will lead students through writing exercises and discussions about what stories can teach us about ourselves and each other over time.
+She’ll show students the specific ways she uses empathy, self-reflection, personal experience, and historical research to create compelling fictional characters, and encourage students to utilize these same tools as they create their own stories – and futures!

-What high school Gifted students are saying about this program:
+What high school Gifted students are saying about Lindsay’s programs:

 • I learned how common it is for gifted kids to feel emotions more intensely and deeply.
 That was comforting to me because I worry that I always overanalyze my emotions and question why I feel a certain way when it doesn’t seem to be something other teens are dealing with.
 This may help my parents understand me better as well because they just think I overthink my emotions and make them into more than they actually are, but my brain is hardwired to be more emotional.